-- Recent alumni can utilize full resources of Engineering Career Services and the campus-wide Career Center for one-year post graduation.
+- Recent alumni can utilize full resources of Engineering Career Services and the campus-wide Career Center for one-semester post graduation.

 The National Career Development Association also offers links to many resources, services and tools which assist in exploring careers, planning for the future, searching for employment, and finding the additional training necessary to pursue your dream career.